-Piazza Anita Garibaldi takes its name from the monument inaugurated on 10 September 1888 in the presence of King Umberto I, dedicated to Anita Ribeira de’ Silva di Merinos, “wife and companion in glory and misfortune of Giuseppe Garibaldi” and “to the people of Ravenna who died on the scaffold, in prison, in war and in exile”, as stated in the municipal resolution that launched the project to honour those who died for Independence, conceived on the annexation to the Savoy State in 1860.
+PIAZZA ANITA GARIBALDI takes its name from the monument inaugurated on September 10th 1888 in the presence of King Umberto I and dedicated to Anita Ribeira de’ Silva di Merinos, “wife and companion in glory and misfortune of Giuseppe Garibaldi” and “to the people of Ravenna who died on the scaffold, in prison, in war and in exile”, as stated in the municipal resolution that launched the project to honour those who died for Independence, conceived on the annexation to the Savoy State in 1860.

-The work was entrusted to the Florentine Cesare Zocchi and, in a climate of high social conflict and ideological conflicts between monarchists and opponents, it raised a number of controversies.
-In fact, 23 republican and 28 socialist associations of sharecroppers and farm labourers did not even attend the inauguration in protest against the “Royals”.
+The work was entrusted to the Cesare Zocchi from Florence and, in a climate of high social conflict and ideological conflicts between monarchists and opponents, it raised a number of controversies.

-In 2011, however, the square underwent major excavation work by the Region and the Hera Group to create an ecological island.
+In 2011, the square underwent major excavation works aimed at creating an ecological island.
 On this occasion, mosaic flooring from the Roman period was discovered, now preserved in the TAMO Museum.

 The remains come from a residence of Roman Imperial age, with black and white mosaic floors and geometric patterns.
 They are attributable to four different rooms surrounding a courtyard, at the centre of which was also a well.